If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 Buying an eSim is very easy with Airalo.
 Either on the App on your phone or via their website.
 You just have to select from local, global, and regional plans on their website or via the App, install your eSim, and activate it.
 Their customer support is also excellent.

-This may not sound like a big deal, but when you are trying to find something on Google Maps and you suddenly find your plan has expired (like I did while trying Nomad this month) then it’s not fun.
-With Airalo that does not happen.
+This may not sound like a big deal, but when you are trying to find something on Google Maps, and you suddenly find your plan has expired (like I did while trying Nomad this month), then it’s not fun.
+With Airalo, that does not happen.

 Holafly is another good eSim provider.
 They offer coverage in over 130 countries and unlimited data packages too which is great, as you can browse all day long without worrying about your data usage.